P0L3NARUBA/Rocknet/README.md

 ---

 ## 🎯 Current Goals
-- Doing a Frontend
+- Creating a Frontend
+-

 ## ⚠️ Current Issues
-- The loading screen lacks informative details compared to the actual game.
-- Numerous feature flags (FFlags) are missing.
+- In Roblox Studio, the Chat won't appear but in Client it does.
+- Backend Needs proper FFlags
   - The animations behaves oddly.
   - Emulated devices don’t function properly, and the thumbstick is unusable.